k2view-academy/K2View-Academy/articles/99_fabric_infras/devops/03_fabric_and_cassandra_hardening.md

 The following steps will ensure that the keys necessary to secure both Fabric and Cassandra are generated and configured.

-- The assumption is that the password for the TLS keys is ```Q1w2e3r4t5``` - replace accordingly all the following sections with a new password.
+- We will use the following Password example for the TLS keys is ```1234Q!``` - replace accordingly all the following sections with a new password.
 - Do not forget to replace all the $K2_HOME/ value with the full and correct path location for both Fabric and Cassandra.